1ance-301/1ance-301/README.md

 📍 Middlebury, IN

-👨🏼‍🎓 I am currently a bootcamp student at Butler University.
+👨🏼‍🎓 I have graduated Butler University Bootcamp.
+I am looking for employment, and currently doing freelance work.

 Technologies that I know:
-- HTML
 - CSS
 - JavaScript
 - Node